satt030/satt030-workshop/steps/01-agentic-layer-runtime/README.md

 kubectl apply -k steps/01-agentic-layer-runtime/showcase-news
 ```

+If you get an error like `failed calling webhook`, keep trying.

 This creates:
 - A namespace `showcase-news`
 - A News Agent that coordinates news retrieval and summarization